Overcoming Disrespect in Medicine: Protecting Physician Dignity

 It’s not unusual for doctors, especially women, to attempt to deal with these situations with passivity and even self-deprecation, in a misguided attempt to get along.
 Younger physicians who lack strong mentorship may be especially vulnerable to these situations.

-Unfortunately, these well-meaning and ingratiating responses often simply serve to empower the bully, and do nothing to improve the situation.
+Unfortunately, these well-meaning attempts to smooth things over often have the opposite effect.
+They can actually embolden the bully and do nothing to improve the situation.

-1. Establish Boundaries:
+1. Establish Boundaries

-2. Advocate for a Respectful Work Environment:
+2. Advocate for a Respectful Work Environment

-Respectful communication is a cornerstone of the physician-patient relationship.
-Through empathetic and compassionate communication, you’ll foster and model civil discussion.
+Stay calm during difficult conversations—pause, take a deep breath, and step away if needed.
 Active listening, showing genuine interest in patients' concerns, and involving them in decision-making can help build trust and respect.

-Keeping EHR messages brief and focused can help to maintain your professional boundaries while addressing patient concerns.
+And although the EHR is great tool for communication, keeping EHR messages brief and focused can help to maintain your professional boundaries while addressing patient concerns.

-4. Don’t Accept Disrespect:
+4. Don’t Accept Disrespect

 But if you feel that your safety or that of your staff is at risk, don’t allow yourself to be talked into accepting a dangerous situation.
-Sometimes engaging with and reporting to security or even law enforcement personnel is your best option.
+If you’re employed, your healthcare system bears responsibility.
+If your concerns are not addressed, sometimes engaging with and reporting to security or even law enforcement personnel is the best course of action to protect everyone.

-5. Take Care of Yourself:
+5. Take Care of Yourself

 Prioritize your own well-being.
-Explore self-care practices such as exercise, meditation, and hobbies to help you recharge emotionally and mentally.
-Mindfulness techniques can assist you in staying present, focused, and composed during difficult interactions, preventing potential escalation.
+Make time for self-care, whether it’s through exercise, meditation, or hobbies to help you recharge emotionally and mentally.
+Mindfulness practices can give you tools that help you to stay present, focused, and composed during difficult encounters, preventing potential escalation.

 Don’t overlook the importance of making time for your family, friends and loved ones.
 By nurturing these ties, you will stay connected to the world outside of your practice.

-Reclaiming your dignity as a physician will require commitment and test your resilience.
-Although you didn’t create the problem, it is unlikely that it will change without strong advocacy by and for physicians.
-By following the steps I’ve outlined above, you can begin to cultivate a more dignified and sustainable working environment.
+Reclaiming your dignity as a physician will require commitment and fortitude.
+While it’s crucial to acknowledge the culpability of our healthcare systems, real change will depend on strong advocacy from physicians like you.
+By starting with the steps above, you can begin to build a workplace that’s not only more respectful but also more sustainable.
 And ultimately everyone, including the patients you care for, will benefit.

 If you’ve enjoyed this article and would like to stay in the loop for more insights on creating a sustainable, fulfilling, and happy life as a physician, sign up for my newsletter or reach out on my website.
 I’d love to hear from you.